 We limit all these risks through an appropriate risk management system, defining how these risks are addressed through guidelines and work instructions.
 In addition, we monitor the current risk characteristics and continuously provide the information obtained in this way to the Board of Management and the Supervisory Board in the form of standardised reports and individual analyses.

 For more information on the three risk areas and the impact on the balance sheet, see the Notes, section VI.
 Additional Disclosures on Financial Instruments.

 The opportunities and risks for the KSB Group are mainly derived from macroeconomic influencing factors and their effects on the global mechanical engineering markets and the competition.

 The overall risk situation has not changed materially in comparison with the previous year, but there has been a change in the assessment of various individual risks as a result of our measures and, in part, of other internal and external aspects.
 Overall, we assume there will be moderate economic recovery over the next year.
 Our structural measures will afford us additional support in achieving our objectives.
-However, an economic slowdown in the growth markets as well as negative developments that could stem from the regions in Eastern Europe experiencing unrest, from the future oil price trend or from volatile currencies present risks.
-This would have a negative effect on our business volumes as well as the planned earnings.
+However, an economic slowdown in the growth markets as well as negative developments that could stem from the regions in Eastern Europe, the Middle East or parts of Africa experiencing political unrest present risks.
+This similarly applies to future changes in the price of oil, as well as to volatile currencies.
+Such circumstances would have a negative effect on our business volumes as well as our planned earnings.